| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 tires than if not using a roll bar.
 But this is why I'm not a

+race engineer!
 Since my days of karting I spent two years working with Joe

 Stimola in Formula Ford and Formula Continental, where he taught